freds-dev/ML4IM/README.md

 Study project - machine learning for insect monitoring

 ## Structure
-Sure, here's a breakdown of the directory structure:

 - **archive**: Contains archived or deprecated files.
 - **code**: This directory holds all the code-related files.